jacob-landis/Lumin/SocialMedia/Documentation/readme.txt

 	- Hidden by scrolling down, revealed by scrolling up or hovering over area with the mouse cursor.

 - Confirm prompt
-	- Asks the user for confimation and their yes/no answer is sent into a callback.
+	- Asks the user for confirmation and their yes/no answer is sent into a callback.

 - Context menu
 	- Used to gives right-click options to content.